 Strings are plain Lisp strings.

-Objects are a custom struct type—js-obj
+Objects are a custom struct type—js-obj.
+The

-types are subtypes of
+js-func and js-array types are subtypes of

 this.